Life insurance with pre-existing conditions

 Cancer

-It’s estimated that around 3 million people are living with cancer in the UK[3].
+There are over 3 million people living with cancer in the UK[3].

 Statistics show that 50% of cancer patients survive the disease for 10 years or more.